auth0-training/auth0-training.github.io/README.md

 ## I’m missing an .env file for my application / My application doesn’t launch

 Sometimes your application won't launch correctly because you don't have a configuration set up in a `.env` file.
 The `.env` file is created by the Auth0 Labs extension, but it will only be created if you are logged in to the correct tenant (See: [*I signed into the wrong tenant*](#i-signed-into-the-wrong-auth0-tenant)) and you have named your application exactly as instructed by the lab.

+If you already have a `.env` correctly configured with the expected values, you may just need to allow your application more time to launch.
+You can check the status by going to the Debug Console.

 In order to re-run the command that will create the `.env` file, open VSCode’s Command Palette (CMD+SHIFT+P on Mac or CTRL+SHIFT+P on Windows), type in **Auth0**, and select **Auth0: Configure Local Environment**.